 Jeff is a PhD student in the School of Biological Sciences at The University of Queensland.
 He is creating algorithms to design reserve networks that are resistant to environmental change and (indirectly) protect greater amounts of genetic diversity.
 Jeff is supervised by Dr Richard Fuller and Dr Jonathan Rhodes.
 Before starting his PhD, Jeff completed his BSc (majoring in ecology) and honours studies.
 Later he worked as a research assistant for Jonathan Rhodes on conservation planning in south-east Queensland, and then as a research assistant in the Fuller Lab on mapping tidal flats along the East Asian-Australasian Flyway.

-Micha is a PhD candidate researching socio-economic aspects of coastal conservation and management in the Yellow Sea.
-She has a particular interest in habitat requirements of migratory shorebirds, who face an increasingly uncertain future in the region.
-Their incredible migration journey is one of the great wildlife spectacles on earth, but also exemplifies the wide range of challenges facing biodiversity today and the complex economic, social and livelihood aspects that can drive both problems and solutions.
-Micha graduated from Lawrence University (USA) with a Bachelor of Arts in Economics, Government and Environmental Studies after which she received a T. J. Watson Fellowship to investigate implementation of marine conservation in Oman, Australia and Palau.
+Micha is a PhD candidate researching migratory species response to changing habitat conditions resulting from human activity, using migratory shorebirds of the East Asian-Australasian Flyway, a highly threatened species group with an increasingly uncertain future, as a case study.
+She has a particular interest in stopover ecology and the human land use patterns driving habitat availability in highly altered and densely populated coastal landscapes.
+Micha graduated from Lawrence University (USA) with a Bachelor of Arts in Economics, Government and Environmental Studies after which she received a T. J. Watson Fellowship to investigate the implementation of marine conservation in Oman, Australia and Palau.
 She then spent 7 years working to support Indigenous land and sea management and associated wildlife research in northern Australia.

 Vivian is a PhD student based in UQ’s Marine Spatial Ecology Lab, where her primary supervisor is Professor Peter Mumby.
 Vivian is interested in applied sciences for biodiversity conservation and management.
 For her PhD, she hopes to use existing reef data around the world to identify a set of metrics that will allow better insight into reef resilience and to provide a practical tool for managers and local communities to understand and conserve their reefs.

 Jasmine is a PhD student with Richard Fuller, Aleks Terauds (AAD), Justine Shaw (UQ/AAD), Iadine Chades (CSIRO) and Hugh Possingham (UQ).
 Her PhD focuses on conserving biodiversity in the Antarctic under climate change.
-In particular Jasmine’s project will look at how the distributions of species in ice-free areas will be affected by climate and other threats, such as invasive species and tourism.
-The next stage will incorporate this information into a prioritisation of protected areas and climate adaptation actions.
+In particular Jasmine’s project is investigating how terrestrial biodiversity habitat (ice-free areas) are impacted by climate change, how vulnerable different taxonomic groups are, and how their geographic distributions may be impacted.
+Finally, this information will be tied together to prioritise conservation actions for Antarctic biodiversity in the face of multiple threats.

 Hsien-Yung completed his BSc and MSc in marine biology and migratory fish at National Taiwan University.
 Now, as a PhD student at University of Queensland, he is interested in the conservation of diadromous fish since different habitat requirements during the different stages of their life history make them vulnerable to a range of different stressors and many migratory fish are under heavy harvesting pressure.
 Hsien-Yung’s research will include species distribution modeling specific to different life history stages, population modeling, conservation planning and land-sea connectivity for diadromous fish.